casbin/casbin-server/README.md

 For now, only [Gorm Adapter](https://github.com/casbin/casbin-server/blob/master/server/adapter.go) is built-in with ``mssql``, ``mysql``, ``postgres`` imports all commented.
 If you want to use ``Gorm Adapter`` with one of those databases, you should uncomment that import line, or add your own import, or even use another adapter by modifying Casbin-Server's source code.

+## Limitation of ABAC

+Casbin-Server also supports the ABAC model as the Casbin library does.
+You may wonder how Casbin-Server passes the Go structs to the server-side via network?
+Good question.
+In fact, Casbin-Server's client dumps Go struct into JSON and transmits the JSON string prefixed by ``ABAC::`` to Casbin-Server.
+Casbin-Server will recognize the prefix and load the JSON string into a pre-defined Go struct with 11 string members, then pass it to Casbin.
+So there will be two limitations for Casbin-Server's ABAC compared to Casbin's ABAC:

+1. The Go struct should be flat, all members should be primitive types, e.g., string, int, boolean.
+No nested struct, no slice or map.

+2. The Go struct is limited to 11 members at most.
+If you want to have more members, you should modify [Casbin-Server's source code](https://github.com/casbin/casbin-server/blob/5e21d10e863c7d8461f951417eb1c63fa00204fb/server/abac.go#L27-L40) by adding more members and rebuild it.

 ## Getting Help

 - [Casbin](https://github.com/casbin/casbin)